mehdi-mirzapour/French-CRS/README.md

 8. To deactivate the enviroment run `deactivate` in the commonad prompt or simply close the terminal

+## Running a pre-trained model pipelines in command line

+1. Ensure you are in the virtualenv `source env4fcrs/bin/activate`
+2. Modify the configuration file that exists in the root cloned folder.
+3. Run the crs-resolver `crs-resolver --text "..."`.
+You can get more information by `crs-resolver --help`.

 ## Running a pre-trained model pipelines in jupyter notebook

 1. Ensure you are in the virtualenv `source env4fcrs/bin/activate`